ogumennyi/chess-skeleton-ogumennyi/Readme.md

 ## Goal #2:  Give a list of all the possible moves on the board
 Each piece can move in specific ways.
 In the CLI, you may have noticed a command, 'list', which is not currently implemented.
 Your goal in this step is to implement that command, showing all the moves that the current player can make.

-For the purposes of this exercise, you can specifically *ignore* these more complex movements:
+For the purposes of this exercise, you can specifically *ignore* these more complex moves:
 - Castling the King
 - En passant